msysbio/microbetag/docs/mgg_tutorials/roaming.md

 ### Potential pathway complementarities

-By clinking on a potential metabolic interaction edge, the donor and the beneficiary species, along with their corresponding sequence identifiers will be displayed highlighting who potentially benefits from the other.
+By clicking on a potential metabolic interaction edge, the donor and the beneficiary species, along with their corresponding sequence identifiers will be displayed.

 Then, for cases where pathway complementarities have been returned for this association, a panel will be available for each pair of genomes that were mapped to those two taxa.
 For each pair of genomes, a list with the potential metabolic complementarities is then returned.